 6 min read · Cost

-Window-replacement cost in Granite Bay almost always lives in the upper half of the valley band because the housing stock is overwhelmingly custom.
-Premium frame materials, architectural grids, and large unit counts are where the spend goes.
+Window-replacement cost in Granite Bay almost always sits in the upper half of the valley band, because the housing stock is overwhelmingly custom and the openings are large.
+High unit counts, premium frame materials, architectural grids, and big west-facing glass walls are where the money goes here — not the per-window average a tract-home swap would suggest.
+The right way to think about a Granite Bay quote is opening-by-opening.

 What drives a Granite Bay window quote